XCage15/DownloadEnabler/readme.md

 ================================================================================

 The official PS Vita&trade; webbrowser is only able to downloaded media files.
-This plugin removes that limitation and allows you to download any files from the webbrowser to `ux0:downloads`.
+This plugin removes that limitation and allows you to download any files from the webbrowser to `ux0:download`.
-There is however a bug in the webbrowser that makes secure links unaccessable, therefore not all files can be downloaded.
+Content that do not have a `Content-Length` entity-header field are not supported.

+### Changelog v2
+- Fixed bug in Sony webbrowser where a `HEAD` request was made instead of a `GET` request.
+This also fixed the `Cannot download using this system` bug.
+- Changed download folder to `ux0:download`.

 ### Installation
 Copy `download_enabler.suprx` to `ux0:tai` and write the path to `*main` as follows